 He is more sneering, arrogant and less animilastic and somewhat more cowardly too.
 He generally sends his minions to fight Van Helsing, flees when Van Helsing attacks him and remains more restrained throughout the film.

-Overall whilst I wouldn’t rate this as quite the classic Horror of Dracula, but its a brilliant sequel none the less and definitely one of the stronger entries in the series.
+Overall whilst I wouldn’t rate this as quite the classic Horror of Dracula is.
+Its still a brilliant sequel none the less and definitely one of the stronger entries in the series.

 Baron Meinster’s Vampires